 Whatever you do for subsistence, you must always aspire for quality.
 Our preferences and situation influence our self-care practices.
-You are engaged in a couple of daily practices, just like average folk.
 This article will discuss how to develop self-discipline and its practice to achieve your goals.

 What is self-discipline?

 Self-discipline is the ability to identify and manage our impulses, emotions, and behaviors, especially in reaching and maintaining our goals.
 In other words, self-discipline is the skill to act reasonably under given settings.